-I am healthiest when interact with nature.
+I am healthiest when I immerse myself in nature.

 Some swims take me on wild adventures to magical places.
 It wasn’t until I swam in the Great Bear Sea that I truly understood the province that I live in and now call home.

 I have had the honour and pleasure of swimming in Heiltsuk First Nations traditional territory from Ocean Falls to Bella Bella, through Lama Pass and soon to Namu.
 My hope is to make my way down the coast and cross the Queen Charlotte Strait to Vancouver Island.

 My home base when in Great Bear is Drifter’s Cove Eco Retreat on Denny Island.
 It is my second home.
 It is where I train and play.

 Learn more about the Great Bear Swim.